Top 6 Benefits

 Your children under the age of 18 who are lawful permanent residents automatically may become United States citizens when you naturalize.
 Since your children cannot apply to naturalize on their own until they turn 18, citizenship is truly a gift you can give them.

-Eligibility for government jobs
+Eligibility for government jobs and increased earning potential

 Some jobs and scholarships are available only if you are a United States citizen.
 Federal agencies only employ U.S. citizens and nationals.
 Additionally, citizenship can boost individual earning by 8 to 11 percent, leading to a potential $21-45 billion increase in cumulative earnings over ten years that will have ripple effects on the national economy.
 Naturalized citizens have better access to jobs.